bengfarrell/nuimotion/README.md

 As the plugin isn't very mature yet - there is only a callback to get 2 supported gestures, a wave and a click motion.

+If using skeleton tracking, add the NiTE2 folder from the "Resist" folder alongside your main node script.
+This folder can be found in your NiTE2.0 install package

 Making the AddOn
 ----------------